 Hardscaping and softscaping

-When creating a Southwestern desert landscape, keep in mind that adding in hard and softscaping will help pull the look together.
+When creating a Southwestern desert landscape, keep in mind that adding in both hardscaping and softscaping will help pull the look together.

 Scale is incredibly important when creating accent pieces or accent areas in the space, as you want them to flow into the overall design and not stick out like a sore thumb.

 For instance, lining pathways or patios with large rocks or boulders can create a natural looking wall, or adding in taller grass types in the middle of a shrub ring could serve as a focal point.

 Traditional building materials like walls made of adobe-mud or dry-stacked stone and gravel pathways are perfect for a classic Southwest look.
 When it comes to softscapes, many desert landscapes will, naturally, rely on the desert for color-palette inspiration.